phlydev/PHLY/README.md

-# Phly - Pornhub Downloader
+# PHLY - Pornhub Downloader 🚀

-Phly is a simple and efficient downloader for Pornhub.
-This tool leverages `yt_dlp` to facilitate downloading videos from Pornhub seamlessly.
-It also uses `tkinter` and `customtkinter` to provide a graphical user interface.
+Phly is a simple and efficient downloader for Pornhub, exclusively for Windows.
+This tool leverages `yt_dlp` to facilitate seamless downloading of videos from Pornhub and uses `tkinter` and `customtkinter` to provide a graphical user interface.

-## Features
+## Features ✨
 - Download videos from Pornhub
 - Simple and user-friendly interface
 - Fast and reliable downloads

-## Requirements
+## Requirements 🛠️
 To use Phly, you need to have the following Python packages installed:

 - `yt_dlp`